Documentation

 (.path ~ "internal/software_code_" and not .is_test)

-or .path == "internal/analysis/analyzer_ids.go")
+or .path == "internal/analysis/rule_ids.go")

 and not any(diff.files, .path ~ "internal/detectionsuite")

-suggest "detection changed; add a detectionsuite regression fixture"
+emit minor "detection changed; add a detectionsuite regression fixture"

 }